 We’re here to tell you that every single one of those archaic elopement definitions is outdated.
 Perhaps that old elopement definition was valid in the days of your grandparents, but times have changed a lot since then.
 And luckily the definition of modern day elopements has changed quite a bit these days.
 Here’s how:

-An elopement is a non-traditional, intimate, and intentional way to get married.
+Elope Definition: An elopement is a non-traditional, intimate, and intentional way to get married.
 The key difference between an elopement and most weddings really comes down to the intention behind the day.
+What is eloping?
 Elopements are highly focused on celebrating the eloping couple, whereas traditional weddings are primarily focused on the guest experience (whether it be the inclusion of a cocktail hour or extended time spent mingling with guests instead of spending time with your partner).
 While a lot of people define elopements as small weddings that take place with just two people, an officiant, and the necessary witnesses present, elopements these days come in way more flavors.

 We’ve photographed elopements with 15 people present, because the eloping couple wanted their friends and family there.
 We’ve also photographed elopements where it was solely the couple (something you can do in Colorado, where you can self solemnize or self marry by signing as your own witnesses).